petrstepanov/ubuntu-scripts/README.md

 chmod +x ./install-root-latest.sh
 ./install-root-latest.sh
 ```
+Tested on clean install Ubuntu 20.04 LTS.
 Feel free to open an Issue if script is not working.